 Virgin Media can’t be beaten for speeds but Sky has award-winning customer service.
 So how can you choose between the two?
 We run through some of the key differences between Sky and Virgin broadband below.

-When it comes to speed, Sky advertises a maximum average of 63Mbps for its premium fibre package.
-For its entry-level fibre package it offers an average of 36Mbps and for standard broadband you'll get 11Mbps.
-These speeds are, by and large, on a par with other providers operating over the Openreach network, athough Sky does fall down slightly on its premium package - BT and EE offer 67Mbps, in comparison.
+When it comes to speed, Sky advertises a maximum average of 59Mbps for its only fibre package, and for standard broadband you'll get 11Mbps.
+These speeds are, by and large, on a par with other providers operating over the Openreach network, athough Sky does fall down slightly on its premium package - BT and EE offer an average of 67Mbps, in comparison.

 Virgin’s lowest advertised speed averages 54Mbps.
 Virgin uses its own cabling network, rather than the Openreach network, so it can offer speeds faster than most other providers.
 On average, Virgin customers receive speeds very close to those advertised, and in many cases, faster than those advertised.